SharePoint/sp-dev-docs/docs/spfx/toolchain/scaffolding-projects-using-yeoman-sharepoint-generator.md

 -----|------
 --help|Print the generator's options and usage.
 --skip-cache|Do not remember prompt answers.
 Default: *false*.
---skip-install|Do no automatically install dependencies.
+--skip-install|Do not automatically install dependencies.
 Default: *false*.
 --componentType|The type of component.
 Currently "webpart" or "extension" is supported --componentDescription|Description of the component.
 --componentName|Name of the component.